SAN FRANCISCO’s BEST ●Attractions●Historical Sites

 Annual Cathedral Choir Christmas Concerts include the Grace Cathedral Choir of Men and Boys singing both traditional and new carols.
 They are wondrous, inspirational events.
 A Festival of Lessons and a Midnight Mass are traditional on Christmas Eve, and a celebratory New Year’s Eve event is scheduled each year.
 Also, every few years the cathedral is the unusual, yet appropriate, setting for a screening of the original 1923 silent film classic The Hunchback of Notre Dame with live organ accompaniment.

-Old St. Mary’s Cathedral Located down the hill from Grace Cathedral, this more modest structure was built of brick in 1853 and was the West Coast’s first Roman Catholic cathedral.
-660 California St., Chinatown.
+Old St. Mary’s Cathedral 660 California St., Chinatown.
+Located down the hill from Grace Cathedral, this more modest structure was built of brick in 1853 and was the West Coast’s first Roman Catholic cathedral.
+It was in front of this church that San Francisco’s Emperor Norton dropped dead in 1880.

 St. Patrick Catholic Church 756 Mission St./4th St., South of Market.
 Located amid contemporary boxy highrises, this landmark 1851 gothic revival red-brick church is the oldest continually operated Catholic church in San Francisco.
 Its biggest bronze bell—which weighs over a ton--rings out the hour daily, and the ten smaller bells chime in before Mass on Sundays and religious holidays.
 Free half-hour chamber music Noontime Concerts are scheduled on Wednesdays.